 See your doctor if you have heavy menstrual bleeding or you have clots larger than a quarter.
 Menstrual bleeding is considered heavy if you change your tampon or menstrual pad every two hours or less, for several hours.

-You should also seek immediate medical help if you think you could be pregnant and pass clots.
+You should also seek immediate medical help if you’re passing clots and think you could be pregnant.
 That could be a sign of miscarriage.

 Most women of childbearing age will shed their uterine lining about every 28 to 35 days.
 The uterine lining is also called the endometrium.